Sexual orientation: Culture

 Research suggests that sexual orientation is independent of cultural and other social influences, but that open identification of one's sexual orientation may be hindered by homophobic/heterosexist settings.
 Social systems such as religion, language and ethnic traditions can have a powerful impact on realization of sexual orientation.
 Influences of culture may complicate the process of measuring sexual orientation.
-The majority of empirical and clinical research on LGBT populations are done with largely white, middle-class, well-educated samples; however, there are pockets of research that document various other cultural groups, although these are frequently limited in diversity of gender and sexual orientation of the subjects.
-Integration of sexual orientation with sociocultural identity may be a challenge for LGBT individuals.
+The majority of empirical and clinical research on LGBTQ+ populations are done with largely white, middle-class, well-educated samples; however, there are pockets of research that document various other cultural groups, although these are frequently limited in diversity of gender and sexual orientation of the subjects.
+Integration of sexual orientation with sociocultural identity may be a challenge for LGBTQ+ individuals.
 Individuals may or may not consider their sexual orientation to define their sexual identity, as they may experience various degrees of fluidity of sexuality, or may simply identify more strongly with another aspect of their identity such as family role.
 American culture puts a great emphasis on individual attributes, and views the self as unchangeable and constant.
 In contrast, East Asian cultures put a great emphasis on a person's social role within social hierarchies, and view the self as fluid and malleable.
 These differing cultural perspectives have many implications on cognition of the self, including perception of sexual orientation.